 The Chairman of the Board presides at all meetings of the Board, unless such position is vacant, in which case, the Chief Executive Officer of the Company presides.
-The office of Chairman of the Board has been vacant since the resignation of Abdus Salam Qureishi in September 2016.
+The office of Chairman of the Board has been vacant since September 2016.

 The Company has no fixed policy with respect to the separation of the offices of the Chairman of the Board and Chief Executive Officer.
-The Board believes that the separation of the offices of the Chairman of the Board and Chief Executive Officer is in the best interests of the Company and will review this determination from time to time.